brucemcpherson/cDriverFusion/dependencies.md

 # Google Apps Script Project: cDriverFusion
-This repo (cDriverFusion) was automatically updated on 25 March 2016 16:03:27 GMT by GasGit
+This repo (cDriverFusion) was automatically updated on 29 March 2016 15:54:51 BST by GasGit

 For more information see the [desktop liberation site](http://ramblings.mcpher.com/Home/excelquirks/drivesdk/gettinggithubready "desktop liberation") or [contact me on G+](https://plus.google.com/+BruceMcpherson "Bruce McPherson - GDE")
 ## Details for Apps Script project cDriverFusion